opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

   export let todos: TodoType[] = []
 ```

 Next we'll specify all the missing types.
 The variable `todosStatus`, which we used to programmatically access the methods exposed by the `TodosStatus` component, is of type `TodosStatus`.
-Whenever we have a todo, will be of type `TodoType`.
-Whenever we receive a todo as parameter, it will be typed as `TodoType`.
-Our `script` section will end up like this:
+And each todo will be of type `TodoType`.

+Update your `script` section to look like this:

 ```typescript
 <!-- components/Todos.svelte -->